ketanbhatt/ketanbhatt.com/content/blog/code-review/index.md

 2. Consensus could be harder to achieve (_but if it is something controversial, maybe more heads are better than one?_)

-I find that it is worth putting in the effort to face these difficulties since the end result is either a better team, or a better decision.
+I find that it is worth putting in the effort to face these difficulties since the end result is either a better team or a better decision.

 ## Parting Words

-If you are someone who hasn't experienced the Volunteer based approach, I urge you to not be quick to dismiss it and make the same mistake as I did.
+If you are someone who hasn't experienced the Volunteer-based approach, I urge you to not be quick to dismiss it and make the same mistake as I did.
 I understand that it would be hard to bring about this change, but trying is free.
 Maybe the change will end up improving your team's experience and effectiveness by a noticeable amount..?<br>
 Who knows? <sup>(hint: you can get to)</sup>

-If you decide to give it a shot, I suggest that you start small: try it out with only a few tasks to begin with.
+If you decide to give it a shot, I suggest that you start small: try it out with only a few tasks, to begin with.
 But don't judge too early, give it some time.
 Best case, you strike gold.
-Most likely non-best case, you get to see what all the fuss is about, and gain more confidence in your processes.
+Most likely non-best case, you get to see what all the fuss is about and gain more confidence in your processes.

 If you have any experience, or opinions, in this matter, please reach out.
 I would love to listen to your experience and adjust my notions.